EngineMachiner/tapLua/README.md

 # tapLua

-tapLua is a scripting library for StepMania and OutFox developers.
-It includes Astro as Lua library, sprite scripts, actor, color, file manager, vector functions and game engine object type checking functions.

-It aims to support recent builds so don't expect support for older versions pre-5.0.12.
+**tapLua** is a **Lua scripting** library for **StepMania and OutFox** developers.
+It features functions for sprites, actors, colors, file management, vectors and object type checking.
+It also includes [**Astro**](https://github.com/EngineMachiner/Astro) and some general sprite actors.

+tapLua focuses to be compatible with newer game builds, so it may not be compatible with older versions.

-It's mainly used in other StepMania related projects like: mind$box, bitEye, foxToys and beat4sprite.
+It is also used in some of my other StepMania projects.

 ## Usage